Gaurang-1402/ChatRover/README.md

 Key features include:

-- A user-friendly web application that provides an interactive interface for drone control
+- A user-friendly web application that provides an interactive interface for rover control
 - Full control over the rover's directional movement, including forward, backward, left, and right commands
 - Support for commands in multiple languages